ADBond/splinkclickhouse/README.md

 first_name_comparison = cl.DamerauLevenshteinAtThresholds("NULLIF(first_name, '')")
 ```

-### `ClickhouseAPI` pandas registration
+### `ClickhouseServerAPI` pandas registration

-`ClickhouseAPI` will allow registration of pandas dataframes, by inferring the types of columns.
+`ClickhouseServerAPI` will allow registration of pandas dataframes, by inferring the types of columns.
 It currently only does this for string, integer, and float columns, and will always make them `Nullable`.

 If you require other data types, or more fine-grained control, it is recommended to import the data into Clickhouse yourself, and then pass the table name (as a string) to the `Linker` instead.